Curtis Publishing Company

 The Curtis Publishing Company, founded in 1891 in Philadelphia, Pennsylvania, became one of the largest and most influential publishers in the United States during the early 20th century.
 The company's publications included the Ladies' Home Journal and The Saturday Evening Post, The American Home, Holiday, Jack & Jill, and Country Gentleman.

 In the 1940s, Curtis also had a comic book imprint, Novelty Press.
 The company declined in the later 20th century, and its publications were sold or discontinued.
-It now exists as Curtis Licensing, which licenses images of and from Curtis magazine covers and artwork.
+It now exists as a self publisher for independent authors and offers publishing and marketing to authors around the globe.